rushemaa/capstone/README.md

 - [ ] I created a form with HTML5 validations.
 - [ ] I understood the importance of UX.
 - [ ] I understood how to parse a Figma design to create a UI.
-- [ ]We used media queries in our CSS file to make my desktop version look like the template I selected (Desktop: >=768px).
 - [ ] In order to lay out the elements on the page I used use Grid and Flexbox.

-- [ ]I did not implement any functionality that requires JavaScript
-- [ ]I implemented functionality that requires JavaScript.
 - [ ] I used basic JavaScript syntax.
 - [ ] I used JavaScript to manipulate DOM elements.